Decluttering, Goji Berries, And Essentialism In… The Kitchen

 I love Chinese food.
 The Americanized version of Chinese food where chunks of already fatty chicken are doused in sweet sugary sauce.
 I love it, because it is humanely impossible not to love it.

 It does not mean that it makes me feel good after.
 It does not mean that it lends itself to body composition I can feel good at.
 Then again, I have not met a single human who feels and looks fantastic on a steady diet of sesame chicken and sweet and sour balls dipped in fake plum sauce.
-[If you are that human, please do not tell me – it will just make me sad.
-Enjoy your lot in life!]

 The author points out that by becoming an essentialist, you will stick out.
 You will be the weird one.
 (Me weird?
 What else is new?)